narrowlink/homepage/docs/token-generator.md

           - TCP # protocol
         - !Any # any type of protocols
           - agent_name_3 # agent name, null means any agent
-          - true # allow or dency this agent
+          - true # allow or deny this agent
         - !Any # any type of protocols
           - agent_name_4 # agent name, null means any agent
-          - true # allow or dency this agent
+          - true # allow or deny this agent
 ```

 ## Agent Token